 1. Enter your email address and choose a password.

 1. Enter your address.
 In order to see available delivery days, enter your address.
+This is also the time to input our unique discount code.

 1. Pay and choose your meals.
 Choose a credit card or PayPal as your payment method, check out, and choose your meals!

-a screenshot of factor75.com's payment method screen
+Screenshot of Factor's payment screen

 Managing Your Subscription